hiiri/libft-test/README.md

 ```0``` means the function passed the test, anything else is an error.

-Check libft-test to see which test has failed.
+Check libft-test.c to see which test has failed.